PROHIBERE EXTRA STRENGTH

 Selling on Amazon

-In exchange for 35% of sales, Amazon provides fulfillment for shipping/returns and more importantly, a platform to get feedback to make formula changes anonymously from hair pullers who may not otherwise feel comfortable talking about their disorder.
-Launching the first formula in 2017, resulted in feedback to optimize the second.
+In exchange for 45% of sales, Amazon provides fulfillment for shipping/returns and more importantly, a platform to get feedback to make formula changes from hair pullers anonymously who may not otherwise feel comfortable talking about their disorder.
+Launching the beta version in Dec 2017, resulted in feedback to optimize the second.